-Commencing an Arbitration Rule 5.
+Rule 5.
+Commencing an Arbitration

-- (a) The Arbitration is deemed commenced when JAMS confirms in a Commencement Letter its receipt of one of the following: - (i) A post-dispute arbitration agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or - (ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules: or - (iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or - (iv) A copy of a court order compelling arbitration at JAMS under these Rules.
+- (a) The Arbitration is deemed commenced when JAMS issues a Commencement Letter based upon the existence of one of the following: - (i) A post-dispute arbitration agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or - (ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these

+Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules; or

-- (b) The Commencement Letter shall confirm which one of the requirements for commencement has been met, that JAMS has received the payments required under the applicable fee schedule, and that the claimant has provided JAMS with contact information for all Parties along with evidence that the Demand has been served on all Parties. - (c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief. - (d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirement, such as the statute of limitations, any contractual limitations period, or claims notice requirement.
+- (iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or - (iv) An agreement to arbitrate fully executed by all Parties and the Respondent's failure to timely object to JAMS administration; or - (v) A copy of a court order compelling arbitration at $\ensuremath{\mathsf{JAMS}}.$ - (b) The issuance of the Commencement Letter confirms that the requirements for commencement have been met, that JAMS has received the payments required under the applicable fee schedule, and that the Claimant has provided JAMS with contact information for all Parties along with evidence that the Demand for Arbitration has been served on all Parties. - (c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief. - (d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirement, such as the statute of limitations, any contractual limitations period, or claims notice requirement.
 The term "commencement" as used in this Rule is intended only to pertain to the operation of this and other rules (such as Rules 3, 13, or 31).
-The tolling of the statute of limitations or a contractual limitations period shall be regarded by JAMS to occur upon the date of service of a Demand; compliance with Rule 5(a) as appropriate; and payment of any fee required under the applicable fee schedule.